starcharting/starcharting/README.md

 introjects in our system do not race claim nor use source names

-typically introjects in our system prefer not to specify they are one, we prefer to be treated like people
+typically introjects in our system prefer not to specify they are one, we prefer to not be treated like we're rping

+that being said our system is primarily not introjects so please don't assume that whatever horse we're on is wheoever we are; we may kin or relate to a character our skin is but we have our own personalities and prefer to separate from that kind of thing

 ---